Italian OSCE Chairmanship: Creativity Needed to Tackle Challenges Ahead

 Given rising military tensions between Russia and the West as well as increasing confrontational rhetoric on both sides, this new format is uniquely placed to help improve military-to-military contacts and to develop a systematic analysis of trends in military force postures and exercises.
 Entering into its second year, the new dialogue format now needs to show some concrete results.

 Finally, the Italian Chairmanship has to find ways to reduce Turkey’s discontent with the Organization.
 Turkish Vice-Foreign Minister Achmet Yildiz said at the December 2017 OSCE Ministerial Council meeting in Vienna that “affiliates of the terror organization” which perpetrated the coup last year in Turkey were “allowed a presence” at OSCE meetings.
 Turkey wants the OSCE to establish clear modalities for attendance at OSCE meetings.
 A reflection group was created to find a solution to this issue.
-This is a major diplomatic problem that needs to be solved quickly in order to prevent negative consequences for the OSCE.

 Italy as a mediator between East and West